Visual Arts

 Enquire about international pricing

-A portfolio or evidence of creative work is required.
+A portfolio of creative work is required for entry.

 Otago Polytechnic is known for high quality, hands on learning that leads to strong outcomes.
 With excellent student satisfaction, high graduate employment rates, and a commitment to sustainability, it’s a place where practical skills meet purpose.
 Their award winning programmes span design, fashion, creative arts, trades, health, and business, giving you real experience and real confidence for whatever comes next.